 Program: Foundation training prepares students to begin work in the construction industry.
 Students who successfully complete the Construction Electrician: Citation (Foundation) will acquire breadth of knowledge and develop the necessary habits concerning safety, time and materials management, hand tools and power tools.
 Various practical projects are performed in a shop environment to enhance students' skills in lay out, assembly, installation, testing, troubleshooting and repairing electrical wiring, fixtures, control devices and related equipment in buildings and other structures.

 At the end of the Foundation program students will write the Construction Electrician Level 1 exam.
-Students who complete the Foundation program and exam are eligible for ITA credit in Carpentry Level 1 apprenticeship and 350 work-based hours.
+Students who complete the Foundation program and exam are eligible for ITA credit in Construction Electrician Level 1 apprenticeship and 350 work-based hours.

 For start dates please go to the Program Schedule